bhavyajoshi-mahindra/qwen2.5-vl-fine-tune/5_finetuning_qwen25_vl/README.md

 ---

-## 10. Quantization of Fine-Tuned Qwen 2.5 VL model
+## 9. Quantization of Fine-Tuned Qwen 2.5 VL model
 1. Using AWQ
 2. Using GPTA

 **All the above steps are mentioned in the Qwen2_5_VL_finetune_quantize_colab.ipynb notebook**
+TODO: Quantized Model Inference Code

-## 9. Troubleshooting & Tips
+## 10. Troubleshooting & Tips

 | Symptom                 | Possible Cause                 | Quick Fix                                            |
 | ----------------------- | ------------------------------ | ---------------------------------------------------- |